B. T. Lalitha Naik: Political career

 While serving as MLC (1986–1992) Naik joined the Janata Dal, inspired by the socialist ideals of Shantaveri Gopala Gowda and Jayaprakash Narayan.
 In 1994 she was elected MLA from Devadurga constituency, Raichur on a Janata Dal ticket, and was made Minister for Kannada, Culture, and Department of Women & Child Welfare in the J. H. Patel cabinet.
 Barely two years into her tenure as minister, her son Vishwajit was accused of defiling the statue of B.R.
 Ambedkar at Dr. B. R. Ambedkar Medical College, Bangalore.
 Though subsequent investigations revealed the allegations to be baseless, she was forced to step down at that time and Vimalabai Deshmukh succeeded her as Minister for Women and Child Welfare, Karnataka.
 She also served as the President of Women's Janata Dal.
 After the split of Janata Dal in 1999 into Janata Dal (Secular) and Janata Dal (United), she joined Janata Dal (Secular) headed by H.D.
 Deve Gowda.
 She was a member of its National Executive.
 Later she quit Janata Dal (Secular) over Gowda's decision to form alliance with Bharatiya Janata Party.
 She later joined Janata Party, but left it in 2004.
 Subsequently, she joined the Welfare Party of India and served as its National Vice President.
 In the 2014 Lok Sabha elections she contested from the Gulbarga constituency on an Aam Aadmi Party ticket and lost to Mallikarjun Kharge.

-In 2016, Naik was one of 7 JD(S) MLAs suspended for cross voting for candidates of different parties in the 2016 Rajya Sabha election.
-Naik eventually joined the Indian National Congress on 29 January 2017.